 11. Studies have shown that over 51% of those who like a brand are more likely to buy from it.

-Here are just a few studies that add validity to this point:
+Here are a couple of studies that add validity to this point:

 - How Much Is a Facebook Fan Really Worth?

 - Facebook Fans More Likely to Recommend a Brand, Buy Products